 No!
 Contractors coverage should be supplemented by Builder’s Risk insurance protection.
 Let’s find out why.

 Contractors Business Insurance protection covers third-party claims for damages caused by you or your employees.
-But does it protect your business against the financial risk you face every time you take on a new building project?
+However, does it protect your business against the financial risk you face every time you take on a new building project?

 Do you need Builder’s Risk insurance protection?
 Let’s take a look.